lukeocodes/mod-gpt/README.md

-# mod-gpt – AI-Powered Discord Moderation Bot
+# Sentinel AI – AI-Powered Discord Moderation Bot

 An intelligent Discord moderation bot that combines fast pattern matching with LLM reasoning to protect your community.
 Learns from your server's rules and gets smarter over time.